macey26/100-days-of-code/log.md

 **Thoughts** Getting frustrated that I can't get my head around it an come up with the solution.

 **Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/etch-a-sketch)

+###Day 100 April 12th, 2018

+**Today's Progress**: Finally got most of the code done on my Etch A Sketch @theOdinProject.
+I just need to tidy up the Code and add style with CSS.

+**Thoughts** So amazed I made it through 100Days, I couldn't have done it without the support of the #100DaysOfCode community.
+Thank you

+**Link(s) to work** [Rock Paper Scissors The Odin Project](https://github.com/macey26/etch-a-sketch)